 What are your top three tips for renovating small homes?

 Where you can, take walls out, lift ceiling heights and bring lightness in with skylights.
 These are all great things you can do to create natural light and create openness which will help with smaller homes.
 It will also pay to think really carefully about where you can have logical storage solutions, so maybe you could have built in seating that doubles as storage on the inside.
 Or utilise having stairs by including storage underneath.

 What kind of home items are great for an upcycling project?

 I reuse a lot of tables and furniture to give them some new life.
 Even for tables, something as simple as a fresh lacquer can make a big difference.
 For chairs and sofas, upholstery can also be a great option to give it a new look.
 Sometimes your old sofa still has good bones and good comfort, so instead of replacing the entire piece you can replace the worn-out fabric with a fresh look.
 Buying your own fabric can be a perfect way to bring in your personal style as well and make some unique pieces.

 Melissa Greenough is an award-winning interior designer and an Auckland real estate agent.
 Her career has seen her lead a design team at interior design company, Antony Todd in New York, where she regularly worked with high profile clients including Martha Stewart.
-She now runs her own Interior Design company in Auckland called Eterno.
+She was also interior designer for TVNZ 1’s popular primetime show, Kiwi Living.
 Melissa’s clever solutions for planning and decorating a room in only two days will give the HOMEmade audience plenty of makeover inspiration.